ericgregory/gitops-demo/README.md

           package: http
           interfaces:
             - incoming-handler
+          config:
+            host: localhost
 ```

-Don't make any changes at this stage, but note the OCI artifact we're using on Line 12: it's in the `wasmcloud` namespace and tagged `0.1.0`.
+Don't make any changes at this stage, but note the OCI artifact we're using on Line 12: it's in my namespace and tagged `0.1.0`.

 Now apply the `hello-proj.yaml` Argo Application CRD manifest from your `gitops-demo` repo: